oas004/VerifyComposeMetricsPlugin/README.md

 Checking inferred unstable classes might not be enough.
 We kinda want to know the functions that are restartable and not skippable in order to make them skippable.
 I would also like to maybe use the metrics report to provide more guidance on how use this to improve performance.

+## Gradle plugin web-site
+You can find the plugin artefact at: https://plugins.gradle.org/plugin/io.github.oas004.metrics

 ## License

 ```